howl.interact

 Above, each item under the root is itself an explorer object.
 Note that the

-When this interaction is run, the top level list containing road
+When this interaction is run, the top level list containing road, air and

 returned to the top level choice again.
 This allows a simple selection for a